Over-Coded/Journey-TaFs/Improvements/Readme.md

 ### Notes

 I will review everything in due time.
-Usually it will take me a day, as soon as a I see it, I will contact you immidiately, and keep you informed through the whole process.
+Usually it will take me a day, as soon as a I see it, I will contact you immediately, and keep you informed through the whole process.
 Thank you all sincerely.